 This brief is one of a series analyzing the Tanzanian government’s approach to managing the country’s offshore natural gas sector.
-Other briefs in the series include and “Localizing Tanzania’s Gas Sector” and “Uncertain Potential: Managing Tanzania’s Gas Revenues.”
+Other briefs in the series include “Localizing Tanzania’s Gas Sector” and “Uncertain Potential: Managing Tanzania’s Gas Revenues.”

 The Tanzanian government and a consortium of companies are negotiating a host government agreement that will govern a game-changing liquefied natural gas (LNG) plant and be a significant part of the regulatory framework governing the entire offshore gas sector.